-Super SA has considered the impact of COVID-19 in preparing its financial statements.
+Super SA has considered the impact of COVID-19 and provided advice to the Board in preparing its financial statements.
 Given the dynamic and evolving nature of COVID-19 as well as limited recent experience of the economic and financial impacts of such a pandemic, changes to the estimates and outcomes that have been applied in the measurement of the Scheme's assets and liabilities may arise in the future.
 Any such impacts will be accounted for in future accounting periods.